Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)

-EMDR is another form of CBT that can help change how a person reacts to memories of a traumatic event.
-It is a fairly new and often-debated form of therapy, and the theories behind it continue to be developed.
-No one yet knows how this process works, but it is known to help, and the belief is that getting positive results are the most important thing.
+EMDR is another form of cognitive-behavioral therapy that can help change how a person reacts to memories of a traumatic event.
+It is a fairly new and still-debated form of therapy, and the theories behind it continue to be developed.
+No one yet knows how this process works, but the mechanisms of EMDR are likely similar to that of other trauma-focused exposure and cognitive therapies.
+Hypotheses put forth for research are that EMDR works by:

-EMDR involves a course of 4 to 12 sessions focusing on hand movements or tapping while talking about the traumatic event(s).
+EMDR is an individual therapy that involves a course of 4 to 12 sessions, 90 minutes each, focusing on hand movements or tapping while talking about the traumatic event(s).
 The idea is that rapid eye movements make it easier for the brain to work through traumatic memories.
 EMDR has four main parts:

 - Identification of a target memory, image, and belief about the trauma